AgoraIO/Agora-WordPress/readme.txt

 Version 1.0
 Initial build of the Agora.io WebSDK implemented as a WordPress plugin.

+Version 1.1
+Hotfix - for environments where js global scope is limited to local file.

 == Frequently Asked Questions ==
 ...

 == Upgrade Notice ==
+Version 1.1 solves an issue where the client.js and ui.js are not able to communicate.
 ...